 Current HIV medication may stop working*

 HIV drug resistance can also be passed on to others

 *This could cause your viral load to go up and your CD4+ cell count to go down,

 Things that could put you at risk

 Missing doses is one of the ways you can develop HIV drug resistance.
 There are many things that could make it difficult to take your HIV treatment every single day at the same time or exactly how your healthcare provider prescribes, like:

 - Traveling or spending the night away from home

 - Wanting to keep your HIV status private

 - Being spontaneous with plans

-Taking your HIV treatment every day at the same time isn't always easy, but it's not impossible.
-With determination, you have what it takes to stay on track.
+Taking your medication at the same time every day isn’t always easy, but it’s not impossible.
+Reach out to those around you for support.
 Establish a regimen that helps you take your dose at the same time every day, and talk to your healthcare provider about other ways you can remind yourself.